neondatabase/website/content/docs/guides/autoscaling-guide.md

     You can configure the Auto-suspend setting for your compute endpoint at the same time.
 The **Suspend compute after a period of inactivity** setting defines the period of inactivity after which a compute endpoint is automatically suspended.
 This feature is also referred to as "scale-to-zero".
     </Admonition>

 6. Click **Create Project**.
 Your initial compute endpoint is created with the specified settings.
-All compute endpoints created in the future when creating a branch or adding a compute endpoint to a branch are created with this setting.
+All future compute endpoints that you create will use this setting.

 ## Enable Autoscaling for an existing project